History of the petroleum industry in Canada (oil sands and heavy oil): Co-op Upgrader

-Their partners gone, SaskOil suggested reducing upgrader costs by integrating with the Consumers' Cooperative Refinery in Regina.
+Their partners gone, SaskOil suggested reducing upgrader costs by integrating with the Consumers' Cooperative Refinery in Regina, Saskatchewan.
 This would eliminate duplication in facilities and infrastructure by taking advantage of existing land, processing units, storage and pipeline facilities, technical and operating staff and management.

 The Co-op refinery was a product of the Co-operative movement, which began in Britain in the mid-19th century.
-Frequently expanded and modernized, the Co-op plant (first constructed in 1935) was a small but modern refinery when talk about a refinery/upgrader complex began in the early 1980s.
+Frequently expanded and modernized, the Co-op plant (first constructed in 1935) was a small but modern oil refinery when talk about a refinery/upgrader complex began in the early 1980s.
 Both the federal and Saskatchewan governments had forbidden their Crown corporations to participate in the project, yet both took part themselves.
 The province had a particular interest, since an upgrader would increase the market for heavy oil from Saskatchewan's fields.
 This would give the provincial oil industry an important boost.
 The federal government saw the project as an opportunity to move the nation one small step towards the stated goal of crude oil self-sufficiency.
 For its part, the Co-op wanted an assured supply of crude oil for its refinery.

 Accordingly, Saskatchewan took a 20 per cent equity position and guaranteed loans equal to 45 per cent of the project.
 In exchange, it became a 50 per cent partner in the combined operation with Consumers' Co-op, which committed its existing refinery (valued at $500 million) to the project.
 The federal government guaranteed loans equal to 35 per cent of the project.
 Repayment on the principal of the loans would not begin until late 1992.

-On stream in 1988, the Consumers' Co-op refinery/upgrader complex was a 50000 oilbbl/d facility.
+On stream in 1988, the Consumers' Co-op refinery/upgrader complex, officially named the Co-op Refinery Complex in 2012, was a 50000 oilbbl/d facility.
 The $700 million upgrader provided upgraded oil as refinery feedstock.